 (2) The data collected electronically and in writing during the registration process will be stored by the operator of the BQ-Portal and used only for the contractually agreed purposes (including identifying the user during the registration process, checking the user’s affiliation to a competent authority and their role there).
 All data collected by the operators of the BQ portal will be stored either electronically or in written form.

-(3) The operator of the BQ-Portal informs registered users about news and portal-changes by sending out e-mails to the users’ addresses.
+(3) The operator of the BQ-Portal informs registered users about news and portal-changes by sending out e-mails to the users’ addresses (Infomail).
 Users have the right to cancel consent at any time by e-mail or in writing.

 (4) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
 Cookies are small text files stored on your hard drive which are assigned to the browser you are using and through which certain information flows to the location that has set the cookie (in this case, to us).
 Cookies cannot launch and operate programmes or transmit viruses to your computer.
 They serve to make internet services more user-friendly and efficient.